Selly Oak: Cemetery

-Public Houses
+Historic public houses

 Photographic evidence exists for all of these pubs with the exception of 'The Boat' and 'The Junction'.

 The Bear and Staff is situated at the junction of Bristol Road and Frederick Road.

 The Boat was an early pub, beside the canal at the bottom of the Dingle, kept by Mr. Kinchin.

-In 1881 the Country Girl, Raddlebarn Road, is listed as a beer garden.
+In 1881 the Country Gir', Raddlebarn Road, is listed as a beer garden.
 It has undergone various modifications.
 The cottages on the site have been used to give a more acceptable address to those born in the Workhouse.

 Behind the façade of the Dog and Partridge was an old farmhouse which had sold its home-brewed beer from the early days of Selly Oak’s canal-side development.
 It had been run by an independent beer retailer, Butler’s of Wolverhampton, until 1938 when Mitchells and Butler bought it.
 It was positioned on the front of 'The Dingle'.
 One of the people accused of and incorrectly imprisoned for the Carl Bridgewater murder was arrested in the now demolished Dog and Partridge public house.
 The pub and the Commercial buildings were demolished from the 1998s.

 The original Dogpool Inn was on the corner of Pershore Road and Dogpool Lane, diagonally opposite where the current pub stands.
 It appears on an 1877 map.
 The landlord was Tom G H Thompson.
 It has had various names: Firkin, Hibernian and is now the New Dogpool Hotel It is an Art Nouveau style building with terracotta facing and a French Empire type roof.

 The Junction Inn was situated on the canal wharf at the junction of the Dudley and W/B canals – a large house is shown on an 1873 map.